Digger1955/dxvk-gplasync-lowlatency/README.md

 # DXVK GPLAsync-LowLatency (DXVK-GPLALL)

-A Vulkan-based translation layer for Direct3D 8/9/10/11 which allows running 3D applications on:
+A Vulkan 1.3-based translation layer for Direct3D 8/9/10/11 which allows running 3D applications on:

 1. Windows 10/11, if GPU has Vulkan driver that is Vulkan 1.3 compliant.
 Requires SSE2 CPU.
 2. Linux using Wine, if GPU has Vulkan driver that is Vulkan 1.3 compliant.
 Requires SSE2 CPU.